NodyHub/k8s-basic-ws/01_getting-started/01-deployment/README.md

 # Container to deployment

-All necessary information about Pods can be found in the official documentation: [Deployments | Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+All necessary information about Deployments can be found in the official documentation: [Deployments | Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 ## List All